Think camping season has to end with summer?

 Camping in the snow isn’t wildly different than an overnight backpack in the summer.
-Obviously you’ll want a stout tent – three- to four-season, for sure – snowshoes if conditions call for it, a good sleeping bag, a stove and extra fuel.
+Obviously, you would need some pop up or roof top tents, snowshoes if conditions call for it, a good sleeping bag, a stove, and extra fuel.

 It goes without saying that the 10 essentials are key, as is a map, compass, GPS or phone with extra batteries or a charger.
 And don’t forget to do some research on snow and road conditions to make sure your destination is accessible and safe.

 But there’s naturally more to it than that.